brycehazen/Rasier-sEdge_notes/Readme.md

 # Notes Import Processing Script:

 This repository contains a script for processing notes from an older Excel file format (.xls) and preparing them for re-import into a system.
 The script reads the data, applies necessary transformations, and outputs a CSV file ready for import.
 This is used in Raiser's Edge to create a log file on the record of when changes are made on a weekly basis.
 The Raiser's Edge database this was scripted for used ConsCodes and matching Fund IDs to identify entities.
-These ensure the constituent is linked via their constituent and gift record and linked to the entity.
+These ensure the constituent is linked via their constituent and gift record to the entity(Parish, DAF, ect.).

 ## Features: